salesforce-marketingcloud/FuelSDK-Python/README.md

 * requests 1.1.0
 * suds 0.4

-The quickest way to install the required libraries is to use pip and tell it to load the libraries listed in the requiredlibraries.txt file (see below).
+The quickest way to install the required libraries is to use pip and tell it to load the libraries listed in the `requirements.txt` file (see below).
 Pip is a tool for installing and managing Python packages and is available at https://pypi.python.org/pypi/pip.

 ```
 pip install -r requirements.txt